EOSIO/eosio-swift/README.md

 * finding out what keys are available for signing (`getAvailableKeys`), and
 * requesting and obtaining transaction signatures with a subset of the available keys (`signTransaction`).

 By simply switching out the signature provider on a transaction, signature requests can be routed any number of ways.
+Need software signing?
+[Configure the `EosioTransaction`](https://github.com/EOSIO/eosio-swift#basic-usage) with this signature provider.
 Need a signature from keys in the platform's Keychain or Secure Enclave?
-[Configure the `EosioTransaction`](https://github.com/EOSIO/eosio-swift#basic-usage) with a conforming signature provider that exposes that functionality.
+Take a look at the [Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault-signature-provider).
 Need signatures from a wallet on the user's device?
 A signature provider can do that too!

 All signature providers must conform to the [`EosioSignatureProviderProtocol`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioSignatureProviderProtocol/EosioSignatureProviderProtocol.swift) Protocol.